A Universal Topological Platform for Nonreciprocal Spin-Photon Interface in Solid-State Quantum Networks: Bosonized Description of the SWCNT Plasmonic Cavity

-\textit{Aharonov-Bohm tuning of the cavity spectrum} When a perpendicular magnetic field $\mathbf{B}$ threads the ring, the enclosed magnetic flux is $\Phi=\pi R^2B$.
-The corresponding vector potential shifts the topological boundary condition through the Aharonov-Bohm phase~\cite{Ando1993,Bachtold1999}.
-For each fermionic channel, the winding number is shifted by $\Phi/\Phi_0$, where $\Phi_0 = h/e$ is the flux quantum.
-Because a metallic SWCNT possesses a fourfold spin-valley degeneracy~\cite{Ando1993,Minot2004,Kuemmeth2008}, the total symmetric charge sector acquires the collective shift
+\textit{Aharonov--Bohm tuning of the cavity spectrum.} When a perpendicular magnetic field $\mathbf{B}$ threads the ring, the enclosed magnetic flux is $\Phi=\pi R^2B$.
+The corresponding vector potential shifts the topological boundary condition through the Aharonov--Bohm phase~\cite{Ando1993,Bachtold1999}.
+Because a metallic SWCNT possesses a fourfold degeneracy arising from two independent valleys ($\mathbf{K}$ and $\mathbf{K}'$) and two spin states, there are four independent conduction channels~\cite{Ando1993,Minot2004,Kuemmeth2008}.
+Each of the four channels acquires a topological winding number shift of $\Phi/\Phi_0$, where $\Phi_0 = h/e$ is the flux quantum.
+Consequently, the total symmetric charge sector, which sums the asymmetry between right- and left-moving carriers across all channels, acquires the collective shift